 But when I grew up in Norway, people just didn’t care about things like that.
 So I was really interested in writing an antidote to that way of life and to say, “Look, there’s more meaning to life than just accruing material objects and having a nice car and earning lots of money.
 There’s actually a simple way of living.”

 Of course, now, because of the turbulence and the discombobulation that people feel, the book becomes quite timely.
-Most people don’t have a lot of control over world events and the political situation at the moment, so this is just a way of saying, “Look, we still need to look after ourselves, and we still need to have a sense of safety and comfort,” and
+Most people don’t have a lot of control over world events and the political situation at the moment, so this is just a way of saying, “Look, we still need to look after ourselves, and we still need to have a sense of safety and comfort,” and hygge really is about that.

 LS: I loved reading about the preservative aspect of the Nordic culture because I feel like that is so trendy right now.